B-Lang-org/bsc/README.md

     $ git clone --recursive https://github.com/B-Lang-org/bsc

-That will clone this respository and all of the submodules that it depends on.
+That will clone this repository and all of the submodules that it depends on.
 If you have cloned the repository without the `--recursive` flag, you can setup the submodules later with a separate command: